How to stop ISP internet throttling with a VPN

 This all means you can avoid that painful wait for a buffering wheel to disappear, or those long seconds waiting for a web page to load.

-A short guide on how to fix ISP throttling with a VPN
+How to stop ISP bandwidth throttling with a VPN

 - Download a reputable VPN from your device’s app store or from the VPN’s website.
 We recommend NordVPN - get 68% OFF!